kwarrick/shortstop/README.md

 # shortstop

-Shortstop is a toy debugger written to experiment with aa few things:
+Shortstop is a toy debugger written to experiment with a few things:

 - Continue learning Rust.
 - Generating linker/loader parity tests.